 - emPOWER: emPOWER is a U.S. Department of Health and Human Services program focused on understanding the relationship between electricity dependencies of Medicare beneficiaries, such as individuals reliant on durable medical and assistive equipment and devices (e.g., ventilators).
 The program's data is available online and can be leveraged by decision makers considering power-restoration priorities.
-States and territories can use the program's datasets, along with emPOWER Medicare data, to identify, plan for, and address the access and functional needs of at-risk populations in their communities (https://empowerprogram.hhs.gov/about.html). - Energy Emergency Assurance Coordinators (EEAC): The EEAC program is a cooperative effort between a range of national-level organizations to share information to prepare for and
+States and territories can use the program's datasets, along with emPOWER Medicare data, to identify, plan for, and address the access and functional needs of at-risk populations in their communities (https://empowerprogram.hhs.gov/about.html). - Energy Emergency Assurance Coordinators (EEAC): The EEAC program is a cooperative effort between a range of national-level organizations to share information to prepare for and respond to energy emergencies.
+Nearly 200 professionals compose the EEAC from state and local governments, public utilities, emergency management, and homeland security agencies.

-- respond to energy emergencies.
-Nearly 200 professionals compose the EEAC from state and local governments, public utilities, emergency management, and homeland security agencies. - Infrastructure Security and Energy Restoration Network (ISERnet): ISERnet is a web-based portal of federal, state, tribal, and local government and industry professionals who share emergency plans and contact information in an effort to ensure a secure and reliable flow of energy.
+• Infrastructure Security and Energy Restoration Network (ISERnet): ISERnet is a web-based portal of federal, state, tribal, and local government and industry professionals who share emergency plans and contact information in an effort to ensure a secure and reliable flow of energy.
 The Office of Electricity Delivery and Energy Reliability established this secure communications environment to address energy emergencies and supply disruptions and share timely information.

 - Situational Awareness Tools: The SERT uses situational awareness tools to share information with federal, state, tribal, and local partners to establish a common operating picture, manage the resource request process, and document actions taken throughout an incident. - WebEOC: WebEOC is a situational awareness software program designed for incident information sharing and management.
 This web-based tool is designed to connect crisis response teams and decision makers at the federal, state, tribal, and local levels by providing access to real-time information for a common operating picture during an event or daily operations. - Homeland Security Information Network (HSIN): HSIN is a U.S. Department of Homeland Security national secure and trusted web-based system designed for sharing sensitive but unclassified information among international, federal, state, tribal, local, and private sector partners.
 HSIN is particularly useful for sharing information related to incident response with FEMA Region 10 and neighboring states.
 HSIN is made up of a network of communities, called Communities of Interest (COI), which are organized by federal organizations, state agencies, or mission areas, such as emergency management, law enforcement, critical sectors, and intelligence.
 Users can securely share within their communities or reach out to other communities as needed.
 HSIN provides secure, real-time collaboration tools, including a virtual meeting space, instant messaging, and document sharing.
-HSIN allows partners to work together instantly, regardless of their location, to communicate, collaborate, and coordinate. - EAGLE-I: EAGLE-I is a DOE-led program that uses Geographic Information System (GIS) to view and map energy infrastructure and obtain near real-time information regarding electric, natural gas, and petroleum sectors on a single platform.
+HSIN allows partners to work together instantly, regardless of their location, to communicate, collaborate, and coordinate. - EAGLE-I: EAGLE-I is a DOE-led program that uses Geographic Information System (GIS) to view and map energy infrastructure and obtain near real-time information regarding electric, natural gas, and petroleum sectors on a single platform. - Electricity Information Sharing and Analysis Center (E-ISAC): E-ISAC allows electric industry participants to maintain situational awareness across North America.
+Participants can share outage, cyber, and physical security incident information.
+E-ISAC is operated by the North American Electric Reliability Corporation.